shivannis/xandr-docs-public/xandr-docs/articles/monetize/update-floor-rules.md

-- **Floor Price Applies To**: The type of impressions, managed, third-party, or both, that the floor rule applies to.

-  For conditional floor rules, the targeting rules are also displayed.
+- **Floor Price Applies To**: The type of impressions, managed, third-party, or both, that the floor rule applies to.<br>For conditional floor rules, the targeting rules are also displayed.

 ## Editing a floor rule